gurschitz/covid-next/README.md

 ## Dashboard for SarS-CoV-2 infections in Austria
-Visit [covid-at.vercel.app](http://covid-at.vercel.app) to see the live version.
+~Visit [covid-at.vercel.app](http://covid-at.vercel.app) to see the live version.~ Link not working anymore.

 ## Run it